Keeps Gettin' Better: A Decade of Hits: Promotion

-"Keeps Gettin' Better" was released as a single from the album and was released on September 22, 2008.
+"Keeps Gettin' Better" was released as the lead single from the album and was released on September 22, 2008.
 An accompanying video saw Aguilera as Catwoman and performing in front of green screens.
 The single experienced moderate commercial success, peaking at number seven on the US Billboard Hot 100 and number four on the Canadian Hot 100.
 On September 7, 2008, Aguilera performed a medley of "Genie 2.0" and "Keeps Gettin' Better" at the 2008 MTV Video Music Awards in Hollywood.
 On November 23, Aguilera opened the American Music Awards of 2008 with a seven-minute medley of her previous singles, which included "Beautiful", "Keeps Gettin' Better", "Genie in a Bottle", "Dirrty", "Ain't No Other Man", and "Fighter".

 "Dynamite" was released as a promotional single in Japan on November 20, 2008.
 It was released to the iTunes Store in the United States, too.
 On January 14, 2009, the song received airplay in Russia, as reported by Tophit.
+It reached number 146 on the Russian Airplay Chart.

 Critical reception

 Keeps Gettin' Better: A Decade of Hits received generally positive reviews from music critics.

 AllMusic writer Stephen Thomas Erlewine commented that the compilation "proves that no other teen pop singer of her era has a better track record than Christina and if the new songs are any indication, the title of this hits comp is no lie either."
 Nick Levine from Digital Spy noted the "spunky attitude" of the compilation and compared her recordings to those of Britney Spears: "She may have started out with similar material to another Mickey Mouse Club alumnus, but Aguilera moved on to bigger and better things more quickly than Britney."
 He further complimented Aguilera's songwriting skills.
 Chris Willman from Entertainment Weekly noted the lack of traditional Aguilera styles on the new songs, stating: "The singer has banished melisma and belting from these electronic confections, and her chops sound just as hot set on simmer."
 Writing for Sputnikmusic, Nick Butler positively reviewed Aguilera's new material, saying: "Christina the pop singer is dead, long live Electro Christina [...]
 At any rate, these four tracks are more than enough to build anticipation for what could be a very, very good album."

 In a mixed review, an editor from Rolling Stone said that the album's "ten stellar singles are weighed down by four bland attempts at 2008's trendy, Lady Gaga-jacking electropop."